Alexmsit/makemore/README.md

 ## 1. Info

-This repository contains code from the [spelled-out into to Large Language Modeling](https://www.youtube.com/watch?v=PaCmpygFfXo&t=5s) by Andrej Karpathy.
-This lecture shows how makemore, which is an autoregressive character-level language model, is built from scratch.
+This repository contains code from the [spelled-out into to Large Language Modeling](https://www.youtube.com/watch?v=PaCmpygFfXo&t=5s) by Andrej Karpathy as well as my own improvements on this code.
+The lecture shows how makemore, which is an autoregressive character-level language model, is built from scratch.

 <hr>

 ## 2. Makemore introduction

-In general, the makemore language model recieves text as input and is able to also output text, which has the same linguistic form as the input text.
+In general, the makemore language model recieves text as input and is able to output text, which has the same linguistic form as the input text.
 In case of this lecture, the dataset consists of the 30000 most popular names of the year 2018 according to the us government.
-Therefore, the outputs of the model are strings, which can sound like real names, but are not existing.
+Therefore, the outputs of the model are strings, which can sound like real names, but might not exist.

 <hr>